chocolateboy/aria-accordion/README.md

 ## header

 **Type** string | (accordion: HTMLElement) → Iterable&lt;HTMLElement&gt; <br />
-**Default**: `'[role="heading"]'`
+**Default**: `"[role='heading']"`

 A selector which returns a collection (e.g. NodeList, Array, jQuery instance etc.) of DOM elements representing the header-like elements inside the accordion.
 Headers are elements which contain (or *are*) an element which triggers the opening/closing of the corresponding panel.

+The default value matches elements with a `heading` role.

 If supplied as a string, it is interepeted as a CSS3 selector and converted into a function which returns a NodeList resulting from the evaluation of the selector against the accordion with `querySelectorAll`.

-The default value matches elements with a `heading` role.

 ## button

 **Type** string | (accordion: HTMLElement, header: HTMLElement) → HTMLElement <br />
-**Default**: `'[aria-controls]'`
+**Default**: `"[aria-controls]"`

-A selector (string) or function which returns an element in the supplied header which functions like a button.
+A selector (string) or function which returns an element in the header which functions like a button.
 An `onclick` event handler is attached to this element which triggers the opening/closing of the associated panel.

+The default value selects the first element in the header with a non-empty `aria-controls` attribute.

-Typically, the button element is the child/descendant of an element which function like a [header](#header) element (e.g. H1, H2 etc.).
-By default, this is an element with a `heading` role e.g.
+Typically, the button element is the child/descendant of an element which functions like a [header](#header) element (e.g. H1, H2 etc.).
+By default, this is an element with a `heading` role e.g.:

-The default value selects elements with a non-empty `aria-controls` ID.

 ```html
 <div class="accordion">